 Nov.
-19: The Center hosts the Eighth Annual Rosalynn Carter Symposium on Mental Health Policy: Mental Health in Healthcare Reform.
+19: The Carter Center hosts the Eighth Annual Rosalynn Carter Symposium on Mental Health Policy, "Mental Health in Healthcare Reform."

-Nov.
-9-14: President Carter travels to Kazakhstan in the former Soviet Union to discuss coverage of ethnic minorities with members of the Commission on Television Policy.
+Nov 9-14: President Carter travels to Kazakhstan in the former Soviet Union to discuss coverage of ethnic minorities with members of The Commission on Television Policy.

 Aug.
-23-25: President Carter attends Workshop 1992: Agricultural Development in Policy Options for Sub-Saharan Africa sponsored by Global 2000.
+23-25: The Carter Center sponsors "Workshop 1992 Agricultural Development in Policy Options for Sub-Saharan Africa."

-July 6-7: International human rights representatives join President Carter at the Center for the seminar Investigating Abuses and Introducing Human Rights Safeguards in the Democratization Process.
+July 6-7: International human rights representatives attend a Carter Center-sponsored seminar, "Investigating Abuses and Introducing Human Rights Safeguards in the Democratization Process."

-June 11-12: African Governance Program conference on The New Africa: Democracy, Growth, and Business Opportunities in Zambia is hosted by President Carter.
+June 11-12: The Carter Center's African Governance Program hosts the conference, "The New Africa Democracy, Growth, and Business Opportunities in Zambia."

 Nov.
-21: The Seventh Annual Rosalynn Carter Symposium on Mental Health Policy: The Relationship Between Physical and Mental Health: Closing The Gaps, is held in Atlanta.
+21: The Carter Center hosts the Seventh Annual Rosalynn Carter Symposium on Mental Health Policy, "The Relationship between Physical and Mental Health Closing the Gaps."

 Aug.
 2: Mrs. Carter announces the formation of "Every Child by Two," a nationwide campaign for early childhood immunization.